 NBIS aims at strengthening the Nordic collaborations with Norway, Denmark and Finland on computing, storage, training and on ELIXIR node activities.
 Since 2011, we have regular meetings between the Nordic ELIXIR heads of nodes.
 Travel costs for these meetings are kindly supported by a NordForsk grant.
-Since 2013, NeIC (Nordic eInfrastructure Collaboration) engages in supporting biomedical sciences, initiated by letters of interest from NBIS together with the Nordic ELIXIR nodes.
-The project Tryggve aims at constructing a federated solution across the Nordic countries for secure data handling and analysis, allowing for exchange of data when the ethical permits so allows.
-The first and second phases were very successful, and a third phase NeIC Heilsa Tryggvedottir is granted 2021-2024.
+During 2013-2024, NeIC (Nordic eInfrastructure Collaboration) has supported the successful projects Tryggve, Tryggve2 and Heilsa Tryggvedottir.
+For the future, NBIS plans to particiapte in Nordic collaborations when suitable.

-NBIS together with Data Centre meets annually with the ELIXIR-FI (CSC); in 2023 we met in Helsinki, and for 2024 we plan a meeting in Uppsala.
+NBIS together with Data Centre plan for a meeting with ELIXIR-FI (CSC) during 2025.

-- Continue the work on integration of Human Protein Atlas into the ELIXIR landscape and provide seamless integration with other important data sources. - Contribute to ELIXIR 2024-2028 programme. - Participate in relevant ELIXIR implementation studies and other ELIXIR-related activities. - Continue our work on 1+MG, Federated EGA, GDI and related projects. - Engage in relevant ELIXIR-related EU-projects. - Establish contacts between new ELIXIR user communities and relevant groups in Sweden - Collaborate in relevant areas with the Nordic ELIXIR nodes. - Continue with our annual Sweden-Finland meetings. - Continue our activities in NeIC Heilsa Tryggvedottir until project end in 2024. - Host the ELIXIR All Hands Meeting in Uppsala 10-12 June 2024. - Engage in relevant international initiatives (e.g. EOSC, GA4GH, CINECA, RDA) that can benefit Swedish life science.
+- Continue the work on integration of Human Protein Atlas into the ELIXIR landscape and provide seamless integration with other important data sources. - Contribute to ELIXIR 2024-2028 programme. - Participate in relevant ELIXIR implementation studies and other ELIXIR-related activities. - Continue our work on 1+MG, Federated EGA, GDI and related projects. - Engage in relevant ELIXIR-related EU-projects. - Establish contacts between new ELIXIR user communities and relevant groups in Sweden - Collaborate in relevant areas with the Nordic ELIXIR nodes. - Continue with our annual Sweden-Finland meetings. - Engage in relevant international initiatives (e.g. EOSC, GA4GH, CINECA, RDA) that can benefit Swedish life science.